MarkChen12138/crypto-trading-agent/README_EN.md

 [中文](README.md) | English

-This document provides detailed instructions for the cryptocurrency trading agent system, including installation, configuration, operation, and various features.
+This document provides detailed instructions for the cryptocurrency trading agent system, including installation, configuration, operation, and usage of various features.

 ## Table of Contents